cruzzan/blog-project/README.md

 #### Frontend framework
 I decided to go for the good old bootstrap framework for my frontend.
 Mostly because it is just wildly convenient and simple to use, and since that is not an important part of this project I even went so far as to only use the CDN version.
 Which is even simpler, however that is not a super great plan for a production setup, for reliability and perhaps load times.

-I should note that most of the deps I have chosen to add will be loaded through CDNs.
-I just want to note that, and say that if I was doing this for production, I would go another way.
+~~I should note that most of the deps I have chosen to add will be loaded through CDNs.
+I just want to note that, and say that if I was doing this for production, I would go another way.~~ I went back on this and got both bootstrap5 and feather-icons in through yarn, and bundle them into my css and js using vite.
+Which was pretty nice and simple.
+However i did use a CDN for the CKEditor, because the super-build was hard to find a package for.

 #### Resource controllers
 I thought it would be a really nice feature.
 But it turned out to be less than for view-based projects.
 Because it relies on HTTP methods that forms and stuff don't like (`PUT`, `PATCH`, `DELETE`).
 Even if I were to be building an SPA or a pure API, I struggle to see what it gives me, other than shorter syntax in the route and forcing naming conventions for the controller methods.